Virginia Supreme Court strikes down Democrats’ redistricting plan in US

 Virginia’s top court blocks redistricting plan, handing Republicans a key win before crucial midterm elections.

-Virginia’s top court has thrown out a new electoral map that was crafted to flip four Republican-held US congressional seats to Democrats, handing President Donald Trump’s party a victory in the run-up to the November midterm elections.
+Virginia’s highest court has thrown out a new electoral map that was crafted to flip four Republican-held US congressional seats to Democrats, handing President Donald Trump’s party a victory in the run-up to the November midterm elections.

-The court ruled that the state’s Democratic-led legislature violated procedural requirements when it placed the constitutional amendment on the ballot to authorise the mid-decade redistricting.
+Virginia’s Supreme Court ruled that the state’s Democratic-led legislature violated procedural requirements when it placed the constitutional amendment on the ballot to authorise redistricting.
 Voters narrowly approved the amendment on April 21, but the court’s ruling renders the results of that vote meaningless.

 Recommended Storieslist of 3 items